 Glazed turnips and apples.
 Sorta seems an unsexy, if unlikely, duo.
 Yet when sweet apples and earthy turnips take a quick turn in a skillet with some butter and thyme and a splash of cider vinegar, they transform into one of fall’s finest and most fetching side dishes.
 The turnips turn tender, the apples turn soft without collapsing into mush, and, perhaps most enticingly, all that in less than half an hour.
 Sufficiently simple for a weeknight yet amply elegant to hold its own at your holiday table.
-And lovely with roast pork, duck, or goose.–Angie Zoobkoff
+And lovely with roast pork, duck, or goose.
+Originally published December 11, 2016.–Angie Zoobkoff

 Glazed Turnips and Apples Recipe